puranik9/frontend-tech-screener/README.md

 # Tech Screener Exercises

 The solutions to the exercises were written in JavaScript, HTML & CSS.
 The code, my thought process and the results of the two programs on a few testcases are provided on the HTML page as well.

+## Instructions to run program

+1. Clone or ZIP Download this repository
+2. Open the `index.html` file in your favorite browser
-Simply hit the `Run Code` button and view the results on the screen!
+3. Simply hit the `Run Code` button and view the results on the screen!

 ## Exercise One